cloudmesh-community/case/README.md

     - https://www.festi.info/boxes.py/

 ## Manufacturing Facilities
+Most of our testing and production of cases were conducted at the maker space at Luddy Hall of IU's School of Informatics and Computing Engineering.

 ## Product
 Here is the progression of our design, from the first prototype to our most recent model.